grothesk/inference-service-examples/presentation/SLIDES.md

 ## Model Storage

-You can provide models on
+Models can be provided by
 * S3
 * Azure Blob Storage
 * URL
 * PVC

-## Hands-On

-* k8s cluster by minikube
-* KServe is already installed
-* model classifies species of iris (see: https://en.wikipedia.org/wiki/Iris_flower_data_set)
-*

 ## Summary

-* Kubernetes + KServe provides High Availability
+* Kubernetes + KServe support High Availability (multiple nodes, replication, self-healing)
-* Kubernetes + KServe helps to utilize resources efficiently
+* Kubernetes + KServe help to utilize resources efficiently (scheduling, autoscaling)
-* KServe makes Serving Models very easy (usability)
+* KServe makes Serving Models very easy --> Usability
-* KServe has features that improve reliability - but still work to be done
+* KServe has features that improve reliability (versionining, monitoring etc.)

 ## Outlook

 * Increase reliability by making use of GitOps
 * Integration of FHIR resources in the Kubernetes-API
+* ...

 # Final Slide

 Thank you for your attention

+Contact: malte.groth@deepshore.de